 See an Interactive Map of Recognized Neighborhood Associations here.

-ABC-Z includes several proposals to improve public engagement with the City:
+ABC-Z included several proposals to improve public engagement with the City:

-- Community Planning Area Assessment Process: The City proposes to shift the emphasis from creating Sector Plans to address crises in a particular neighborhood to a proactive process of working with ALL areas of the City on a rolling, 5-year cycle.
-This process is outlined in the Community Identity chapter in the updated Comp Plan and will be codified in Module 3 of the IDO.
-The City's Long Range Planning staff is looking foward to finishing the ABC-Z effort and starting the CPA Assessment process.
-We intend to continue to work as a team, taking four months to focus on each CPA - with the majority of that time spent in the community learning with area stakeholders what is working and what can be improved.
+- Community Planning Area Assessment Process: The City proposed to shift the emphasis from creating Sector Plans (to address crises in a particular neighborhood) to a proactive process of working with ALL areas of the City on a rolling, 5-year cycle.
+This process is outlined in the Community Identity chapter in the updated Comp Plan and is codified in Module 3 of the IDO.

-- Civic Leadership Academy: The City will host an annual series of workshops for residents, property owners, decision-makers, business owners, and others to understand our land use and development process - including the Comp Plan, the zoning code, and other processes for City projects.
-These sessions will include discussion of the protections built into the zoning code to protect neighborhoods as well as the "levers of opportunity" that neighborhood associations have to affect development projects.
+- Civic Leadership Academy: The City hosts an annual series of workshops for residents, property owners, decision-makers, business owners, and others to understand our land use and development process - including the Comprehensive Plan, the IDO, and other processes for City projects.
+These sessions can include discussions of the protections built into the IDO to protect neighborhoods as well as the "levers of opportunity" that neighborhood associations have to affect development projects.

-- Office of Neighborhood Coordination: After years of budget cuts and staff reductions, ONC has more staff!
-Together with Long Range Planning staff, we can coordinate to significantly improve our responsiveness to neighborhood associations and other stakeholders in planning efforts, City projects, and the Civic Leadership Academy.
+- Office of Neighborhood Coordination: Together with Long Range Planning staff, ONC can coordinate with neighborhood associations and other stakeholders in planning efforts, City projects, and the Civic Leadership Academy.

 See also: